Constraining the dipole moments of the top quark

 \subsection{Introduction}

 In many scenarios the top quark provides a preferred window on physics beyond the Standard Model (SM), given its large coupling to the physics responsible for the Electro-Weak Symmetry Breaking (EWSB).
-Top quarks will be copiously produced at the LHC - the current rate is of the order of five tops per minute.
+Top quarks will be copiously produced at the LHC -- the average rate in September 2011 - during which the nominal luminosity at 7 TeV has been reached - has been of the order of 30 tops per minute, and is expected to reach 9 tops per second at design luminosity $10^{34}~\rm cm^{-2} s^{-1}$ and 14~TeV center of mass energy.
 While the top quark has been studied in some detail at the Tevatron, many of its properties besides the mass, spin and the color and electric charges are still poorly constrained.
 Significant new insights on top quark properties will therefore be one of the tasks of the LHC.

 A fascinating possibility is that the top quark shows deviations from its behavior predicted by the SM.
 The leading contributions are encoded in the (chromo)-electric and (chromo)-magnetic dipole moments, (C)EDM and (C)MDM in the following.